9. Consumption Smoothing#

 plt.show()

-Note that \(a_{T+1} = 0\) is satisfied.
+Note that \(a_{T+1} = 0\), as anticipated.

-We can further evaluate the welfare using the formula (9.2)
+We can evaluate welfare criterion (12.2)

 def welfare(model, c_seq):